 I'm not a doctor with a degree; however, I've educated myself for more than twenty years by attending lectures from a health practitioner who is and does, in nutrition…not pharmaceuticals.
 I must disagree with two steps in her process.
 First of all, when any “food” or “live” plant is microwaved* the nutrients are killed, leaving it useless to our bodies.
 So, never microwave the sea salt, EVER.
 Secondly, she doesn't specify SEA SALT.
 Refined salt has no living value…it has been processed out.
 Only use coarse (chunky) sea salt for this remedy.
 Other than those two differences I agree with the author.

-Most of the other articles I found were written by bloggers like myself.
+Bloggers like myself wrote most of the other articles I found.
 It leads me to believe it is a home remedy; but, one I was willing to try.
 So, now for the instructions to make one for your home health cabinet for those nasty earaches that pop up every now and then.

 Instructions for making a Salt Sock

-You will need ONE clean, ALL WHITE sock.
-DO NOT use colored socks; this includes socks with a colored toe or colored line in the toe area.
+You will need ONE clean, ALL-WHITE sock.
+DO NOT use colored socks, including socks with a colored toe or colored line in the toe area.
 Something in the colored threads and material is flammable and will melt when you heat the sock.

 ONE to ONE and A HALF CUPS of Coarse Sea Salt.
-It has to be coarse and it has to be sea salt.
+It has to be coarse and sea salt.

-Pour the salt into the sock.
-Tie a knot in the end.
-The filled sock should be about the size of your hand.
-Heat the filled, knotted sock of sea salt in a clean skillet, over medium-low heat for about 4-6 minutes.
-About every minute pick it up, shake it around and flip it to the other side to heat evenly.
-Heat until it is very warm, but not burning to the touch.
 Cover your ear and the area behind your jawbone with the sock.
-I laid on my side on the couch and allowed the pressure of the sock to rest on my ear and jaw.
+I lay on my side on the couch and allowed the sock pressure to rest on my ear and jaw.
 Relax for a while.
 You may apply this technique as often as needed for pain and pressure.
 If you are like me, you will be amazed by the relief.

 * Found on thewhoot.com.au